supermax-33/superfile-backend/ENDPOINTS.md

 Empty body with status `204 No Content`.

 **Error states**
+- `403 Forbidden` if the caller lacks the `EDITOR` role for the space.
-- `404 Not Found` if the share does not exist for that file or the file is not owned by the user.
+- `404 Not Found` if the share does not exist for that file.
 - `400 Bad Request` when attempting to send an expired share link.

 ### `GET /api/v1/share/:shareToken`